Contact Us

 • NPS is a Lagging Indicator: Do not rely on it for forecasting.

-• The 'Beer Test': Would the champion take a call from us if they switched jobs?
+• The Relationship Continuity Test: Would the champion take a call from us if they switched jobs?

 Benchmarking Your Churn Risk

 In 2025, the median B2B SaaS voluntary churn rate is approximately 2.6% (excluding involuntary payment failures).
 If your 'Green' accounts are churning at a rate higher than 5% annually, your definitions are too loose.
-You are giving yourself a participation trophy for retention while revenue leaks out the back door.
+You are giving yourself false comfort while revenue leaks out the back door.

 Turning Scores into Actionable Revenue Forecasts